 Thesis.
 At least two weeks before the degree is to be conferred, each student is required to submit to the dean of graduate studies two copies of his or her thesis in accordance with the regulations that govern the preparation of doctoral dissertations.
 These regulations may be obtained from the Graduate Office.
-The candidate must obtain written approval of the thesis by the chair of the division and the members of the supervising committee, on a form obtained from the Office of the Dean of Graduate Studies.
+The candidate must obtain written approval of the thesis by the chair of the division and the members of the supervising committee, on a form obtained from the Graduate Office.